reactabular/treetabular/README.md

 # Treetabular - Tree utilities

 `treetabular` provides tree helpers for Reactabular.
+It allows you to set up collapsible rows that can contain more collapsible ones while remaining within a table format.

-It relies on a flat structure like this:
+To achieve this, `treetabular` relies on a flat structure that contains the hierarchy:

 ```javascript
 const tree = [